 In every organization, the training program is arranged through the HR department.
 The responsible person should prepare the emotional intelligence training module in such a way so that it must include all the components of emotional intelligence which are as below:

 1) Self-awareness: As per Travis Bradberry, “Self-awareness is the process of getting to know yourself from the inside out and the outside in.”
 Self-awareness is a vital component of emotional intelligence which helps the employee to understand how their behavior affects their colleagues.
 So, it will be the first attempt to add actions for improving employees’ emotional intelligence in emotional intelligence in the workplace training module.
-After teaching them, the organization will insist to practice it with coworkers.

 3) Internal Motivation: Internal motivation or intrinsic motivation is considered the best type of motivation as per psychology.
 As a result, must have to include in the emotional intelligence at workplace training module.